Use the SHARE checklist

 Not everything you read is true.
 Don’t believe everything you read on social media or through your WhatsApp groups, as there is lots of false information doing the rounds.
 Check the page where the information came from so see how reliable it seems.

 Check if other news sites are reporting it.
 If you’re unsure about the reliability of a health news story, check to see what other trusted news sites and fact-checking websites are saying about it.

 Watch out for false news stories or anonymous sources.
 News that is false can be presented to look like a familiar website, such as the NHS.
 Check for clues such as unusual content, bad spelling, a false URL or awkward layout.
 And, if you receive information from an anonymous source that you don’t recognise, don’t share it with others.

 Beware of misleading images and videos.
+This is an important point outlined in the SHARE checklist.
 Genuine images and videos online can be manipulated and changed with misleading editing or captions to appear like things they’re not.
 Search engines like Google Chrome can help you to find the source of the image.
 Just right-click on the image and choose ‘Search Google for image”.

 1. Is the information up-to-date?

 Look out for a published or ‘last reviewed’ date.
-Ideally the information should have been produced or updated within the last three years.
+Health information in general should ideally have been produced or updated within the last three years.
+For new or emerging health problems like COVID-19, the more recent the date on the content is, the better.
 Medical science is constantly evolving, and the consensus can shift quickly, so the best websites will keep on top of regularly updating their pages.